LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 1. **`create_welcome_window():`**
    - Creates a welcome window for the Battleships Game using Tkinter.
+   - Creating a Tkinter window, labels, entry widget, and a button involves constant-time operations.
+Therefore, the overall time complexity of create_welcome_window is O(1).

 2. **`get_player_name_start_game(playerName, root):`**
    - Gets the player name entered in the welcome window and starts the game.
 Closes the welcome window.
+   - Assigning the global variable player_name is a constant-time operation.
+Destroying the Tkinter window (root.destroy()) is also a constant-time operation.
+Therefore, the overall time complexity of get_player_name_start_game is O(1).